 Since the eyes are hard to read, create a few circles to add reflections on the pupils and the eyes.
 These new shapes must be white and slightly transparent.
 Then, create another large set of circles to be placed behind the eyes.
 You can make the top transparent.
 You can also add dark shadows below the head and near the feet of your baby cartoon.

 Finally, complete this tutorial by sketching a shadow on the left side of the head of the character.
 You can also create small circles on the toes to make them stand out a little bit.
 Don't forget to add large shadows on the feet too!
 Good job!
-I think this baby looks quite interesting now! :)
+I think this baby looks quite interesting now.
+Feel free to draw more members of the family below. :)